CYYJL/LS2Net/README.md

 <sub>
 <i>
-<b>Figure S2.</b> Challenges in ultrasound image segmentation and the targeted design of LS²Net for balancing segmentation accuracy and computational efficiency.
+<b>Fig. 2.</b> Challenges in ultrasound image segmentation and the targeted design of LS²Net for balancing segmentation accuracy and computational efficiency.
 </i>
 </sub>